Terms and Conditions

 4.1.
 Subscriptions.
 A Customer may enter into an agreement with Company to purchase a subscription to access and use the Service, subject to and referencing these Terms (a “Subscription”).
 Subscriptions shall be purchased by completion of the web form available at www.writer.com, and the terms on such subscription page shall be incorporated into these Terms.
 During the term of a Subscription, Company shall provide Customer and the Authorized Users invited to Customer’s account with non-exclusive access to the Service.
 Customer and the Authorized Users may use the Service solely for Customer’s own internal business purposes and not for re-sale or distribution.

 4.2.
-Trial Access.
+Free and Trial Access.
 Company may, in its sole discretion, also offer Customers the ability to access and use the Service without payment, subject to these Terms (an “Unpaid Subscription”).
 Company may terminate any Unpaid Subscription at any time, in its sole discretion, without liability to the applicable Customer or any Authorized User.

 What this means: